Fraud Blocker

 book-mobile

-Dermal Filler Aftercare 101: Do’s and Dont’s
+Facial Volume Treatment Aftercare 101: Do’s and Dont’s

-What is normal after filler?
+What is normal after a facial volume treatment?

 • Tenderness: The treated area may feel tender or sensitive for a few days following the procedure.
 This tenderness is normal and should gradually improve.
 Avoid touching, pressing, or massaging the area until advised by your practitioner to promote proper healing.

-While these symptoms are all part of the typical healing process, it’s important to follow the recommended dermal filler aftercare instructions closely to ensure a smooth recovery.
+While these symptoms are all part of the typical healing process, it’s important to follow the recommended aftercare instructions closely to ensure a smooth recovery.
 If you experience any unusual or severe side effects, such as intense pain, excessive swelling, or signs of infection, be sure to contact your provider immediately for further evaluation.

 A close-up of a woman's face showcasing what to expect with nose filler treatments and the dermal filler aftercare that follows

-Dermal Filler Aftercare: Do’s and Don’ts
+Aftercare: Do’s and Don’ts

 DOs: